 Once a student has arrived in the morning, they are not expected to leave the school until the end of the day.
-If a student needs to leave for a special reason, they must first obtain permission from the Deputy/Head of Campus.
+If a student needs to leave for a special reason, they must first obtain permission from the program head, residential head or Head of Campus.